 The charging Error 9 is declared if the battery within the Roomba cleaner starts acting up.
 Upon receiving this error message, you should immediately contact iRobot customer care.

 This message may vary depending on the model you are using.
 On Roomba 900 series you will get the message “Charging error nine (9)” and on other Wi-Fi models, you will get the additional message to launch the iRobot Home app.

 Series 500 & 600 Reset

 From time to time, you might need to reset your Roomba 500 & 600 models.
 You might have to do it due to some internal communication error or a battery error.
-Whatever the cause, the reset procedure only requires minutes to complete.
-Also, it is the same for Roomba 500 & 600 series as well as the Roomba e Series.
+Whatever the cause, the reset procedure only requires a couple of minutes to complete.
+Also, the process is the same for Roomba 500 & 600 series, as well as the Roomba e Series.

 - Locate the Home and Spot button on your Roomba cleaner.

 - Press and hold both the Home and Spot button at the same time.